ng-Classic/ng-classic/aio/content/marketing/resources-contributing.md

 1. Your contribution must be valid, and contain a link to a page talking specifically about using Angular
 1. Your contribution should have a clear and concise title and description
 1. Your resource should follow our brand guidelines \(see our [Press kit](presskit)\)
-1. Your resource should have significant benefit to Angular Classicdevelopers
+1. Your resource should have significant benefit to Angular Classic developers
-1. Your resource should already have traction and praise from Angular Classicdevelopers
+1. Your resource should already have traction and praise from Angular Classic developers

 <!-- vale Angular.Google_We = YES -->